Create an Airwallex account today

 What to look for in a B2B payment gateway

-Choosing a gateway ultimately depends on what your business needs and what your customers want.
-When you’re researching, however, you should consider these key factors before narrowing down your options.
+Choosing a gateway depends on what your business needs and what your customers expect.
+As you compare options, focus on the key points below.

 Supported payment methods